-Snæfellsnes National Forest is the only park in Iceland that gets to from the hills to the seashore.
-From coastlines and also lava areas to glaciers as well as caverns, Snæfellsnes National Park produces a terrific mini-road trip, with a lots of enjoyable quits in the process.
+Snæfellsnes National Forest is the only park in Iceland that gets from the hills to the seashore.
+From coastlines and also lava areas to glaciers as well as caverns, Snæfellsnes National Park produces a terrific mini-road trip, with lots of enjoyable quits in the process.
 Watch out for signs and stop where you choose.

 Admire the Snæfellsjökull Glacier

 The Snæfellsjökull Glacier rests atop an energetic volcano and also evaluates the whole peninsula like a committed watchman.
 The glacier could best be seen from Snæfellsnes National forest or from inland roads on the peninsula.
 Fun reality: the glacier was really the setting for the prominent Jules Vern unique “Trip To The Facility Of The Earth.”

 Do go chasing waterfalls

 Like pretty much almost everywhere else in Iceland, the Snæfellsnes Peninsula has a lot of falls to discover.
 Anywhere you look you will certainly see wonderful cascades making their method from the mountains over to meet with the sea below.
 There are a lot of pull-outs off the road making checking out these falls safely and also simple.
 Make certain your cam prepares in any way times!